 - Google Chromebook

 After winning an $11.3 million i3 grant, we provided our kindergarten readiness program Waterford UPSTART to rural Utah families in need.
 We also recently won an $14.2 million EIR grant to expand Waterford UPSTART into five midwestern states.
-Additional funding we receive goes to fund programs that help students from rural, low-income, English language learning (ELL), and refugee communities achieve academic success.
+Additional funding we receive goes to fund programs that help students from rural, under-resourced, English language learning (ELL), and refugee communities achieve academic success.

 How to Maximize the Impact of Your Charitable Donations